-- You desire a loan of up to \$20,000 at a fixed rate of 1% interest to repair, improve, or modernize homes, or a grant of up to \$7,500 to remove health and safety hazards. - You are the owner of the property as your primary residence and the property is a single-family home or a manufactured home on leased land. - You are unable to obtain affordable credit elsewhere and have a family income below 50% of the area median income. - Your home is in an eligible area. - For grants, you are age 62 or older and not able to repay a repair loan.
+- You desire a loan of up to \$40,000 at a fixed rate of 1% interest for a 20-year term to repair, improve, or modernize homes, or a grant of up to \$10,00 to remove health and safety hazards. - You are the owner of the property as your primary residence and the property is a single-family home or a manufactured home on leased land. - You are unable to obtain affordable credit elsewhere and have a family income below 50% of the area median income. - Your home is in an eligible area. - For grants, you are age 62 or older and not able to repay a repair loan.